sdsc/sdsc-summer-institute-2018/0_preparation/software_requirements.md

 ## Preparing for the Summer Institute: Software Requirements

 While many of the hands-on activities will be run on Comet, you will also be asked to do some of the exercises on your laptop.
 Much of the summer institute involves a few sessions that require customized software to be installed on your laptop.
-Please instal the following software before you arrive.
+Please install perform the following software installations and file downloads before you arrive.
 Note: several of the preparation activities will provide information and guidance on how to install the required software components.

 ### Plenary session: SeedMe2: Creating data centric websites for researchers and research projects